indrareddy15/React/CRIO/class/src/Components/React.md

 ## 2. Why React

-    Start with drawbacks like When dealing with Javascript it contain large boiler plate code moduler system designing of the components will become difficult
+    Start with drawbacks like When dealing with Javascript it contain large boiler plate code modular system designing of the components will become difficult
     React address major issue of reloading by using Virtual DOM
     - Ease of maintenance.
     - Performance improvements.